 What makes hydrogen peroxide an effective cleaning agent?

-When material is dyed the pigments are typically set, rendering the item colorfast.
+When a material is dyed, the pigments are typically set, rendering the item colorfast.
 This simply means the colors don’t bleed.
-Hydrogen peroxide, in low concentrations, can be a color safe bleach and works by breaking some of the single bonds in the pigments of a stain.
+Hydrogen peroxide, in low concentrations, can be a color-safe bleach and works by breaking some of the single bonds in the pigments of a stain.
 Once these weak bonds are broken, you don’t see the color.
 In higher concentrations, hydrogen peroxide will bleach more than stains.
 Follow the label directions for proper dilution.

 It is important to note that there is a big difference between the 3% hydrogen peroxide most people keep in their medicine cabinets and the 35% food grade hydrogen peroxide.
 35% food grade peroxide is typically diluted to 6% strength to sanitize food preparation areas.
 You cannot get 6% hydrogen peroxide from 3% dilution, that busy little H2O2 molecule is just too unstable.